b1mind/feed-reader/README.md

 ### Your Data

+Currently saves to /public/ in your pod so it is visible to anyone.
+Working on private lists!

 All your follows/lists/feeds are stored where potentially any other app could use them.
 Friends use a FOAF:schema format and profiles are VCARD that can be used across any other Solid Application or website.

 Auth and Sessions are stored on server and in cookies using OAuth/OpenId.
 You grant permissions to what applications can access and can revoke it at anytime taking your data with you.